 The Verde Island Passage

-The Global Center of Marine Biodiversity
+The Center of the Center of Marine Biodiversity

 The Verde Island Passage (VIP) is a channel that cuts through the Philippines by the south of Luzon, right in the center of the Coral Triangle, which is an area of extreme ecological importance.